2021-2024 Water and wastewater rates

 What is the cost of water and sewer in St Thomas and Stratford?
 This should be approx. the same for Woodstock.
 Ever since the county took over the rates keep going up and up.
 Woodstock cannot accept sewage from the neighboring areas.
 The population of Woodstock is expected to be approx. 60,000 within the next 20 years.
 You live in cities to keep your expenses low.
 This is not the case for Woodstock residents.
 County has too much say.

-bean asked over 3 years ago
+bean asked about 4 years ago

 Woodstock’s combined water and wastewater rates are currently-- and also with the proposed increase for 2021-- lower than the rates for London, Stratford, Waterloo, Brantford, St. Thomas, Kitchener and Cambridge.
 (You can reference this in the presentation to Council from August 12 that is posted to the web page: https://speakup.oxfordcounty.ca/14897/widgets/58044/documents/38209, page 15).